tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 the outer protocol.
 The main reason for this requirement is security: a lack of binding can result in the attestation credentials being relayed.

 If the attestation credentials can be enhanced freely and in a verifiable way, the binding can be performed by inserting the relevant data as new claims.
-If the ways of enhancing the credentials are more restricted, ad-hoc solutions can be devised which address the issue.
+If the ways of enhancing the attestation credentials are more restricted, ad-hoc solutions can be devised which address the issue.
 For example, many roots of trust only allow a small amount (32-64 bytes) of user-provided data which will be included in the attestation token.
 If more data must be included, it must therefore be compressed.
 In this case, the problem is compounded by the need to also include a challenge value coming from the relying party.
 The verification steps also become more complex, as the binding data must be returned from the verifier and checked by the relying party.

 However, regardless of how the binding and verification are performed, similar but distinct approaches need to be taken for every protocol into